guizado/blackjack.py/README.md

 # py_blackjack

 A game of blackjack made with the python graphics module.
-By Guilherme Câmara